-The need for a common banking regulation and resolution framework in Europe became acute after Greece's experience in the early years of its debt crisis.
-The 'private sector involvement' approach implemented in February 2012 as part of the second Greek bail-out involved 83.5% private sector participation in the world's largest sovereign debt restructuring deal.
+The need for a common banking regulation and resolution framework in Europe became acute after Greece’s experience in the early years of its debt crisis.
+The ‘private sector involvement’ approach implemented in February 2012 as part of the second Greek bail-out involved 83.5% private sector participation in the world’s largest sovereign debt restructuring deal.
 In return, €40bn from the taxpayer-funded bail-out was set aside for the banking system: €26bn for the recapitalisation of the four systemic banks, and €14bn to manage the liquidations of the Agricultural Bank of Greece, the Hellenic Postbank and some smaller banks in 2012-13.
-The adoption of the Bank Recovery and Resolution Directive followed in 2014 (becoming effective from January 2016) with a view to breaking the link between banks and the state.
+The adoption of the Bank Recovery and Resolution Directive followed in 2014 (becoming effective from January 2016) with a view to break the link between banks and the state.

 The first serious test of the new rules – the resolution of Banco Popular Español in early June – was a success.
-Banco Santander absorbed Popular's good and bad assets and went to the market to source the necessary support capital.
+Banco Santander absorbed Popular’s good and bad assets and went to the market the source the necessary support capital.
 The rescue cost Santander an estimated €7bn.
-In contrast Intesa Sanpaolo, Italy's second largest bank, bought only the good assets of the two Veneto banks for the symbolic price of €1.
-Intesa was given a further €5.2bn to maintain its capital ratios, while the bad assets were put into a 'bad bank' backed by a €12bn state guarantee.
+In contrast, Intesa Sanpaolo, Italy’s second largest bank, bought only the good assets of the two Veneto banks for the symbolic price of €1.
+Intesa was given a further €5.2bn to maintain its capital ratios, while the bad assets were put into a ‘bad bank’ backed by a €12bn state guarantee.
 Senior debt holders and depositors came out with no losses, which will instead be felt by the taxpayer.

 This retreat by the SRB meant the issue became subject to domestic rather than European regulation.
-Italy's bankruptcy rules do not require senior creditors to be bailed-in in the same way that the BRRD does.
-The latter would have required at least 8% of the two banks' liabilities to be erased before state funds were deployed.
+Italy’s bankruptcy rules do not require senior creditors to be bailed-in in the same way that the BRRD does.
+The latter would have required 8% of the two banks’ liabilities to be erased before state funds were deployed.
 But Italian officials argued state aid was necessary to avoid economic disturbances in Veneto.
 The presence of a eurosceptic movement in the region probably strengthened this incentive, as did the separate political motive to prevent losses for retail investors.
 The Commission finally accepted the state aid as lawful, given that it will lessen damage to the regional economy.

 Despite its legality, the deal clearly contradicts the spirit of banking union and the BRRD.
 In this context, the exuberant reaction of the markets was extraordinary, if unsurprising.
 Over the course of Monday FTSE MIB, Italy’s benchmark stock index, rose 0.8%.
 Intensa shares rose 3.5%.
 This was to be expected: two banks were saved and the private sector did not have to bear any of the losses.